 Agricultural BMPs for WDRs are developed to protect waters from discharges of waste by improving sediment and erosion management practices, preventing dry weather discharges of irrigation runoff, and improving storage, use, and runoff of fertilizers, pesticides, herbicides, and other chemicals used for agricultural purposes.
 The focus of these BMPs is usually on sediment runoff and associated nutrients, herbicides, and pesticides during storm events, as well as determining irrigation requirements and structural BMPs to prevent dry weather runoff.
 BMPs may be structural or non-structural and include, but are not limited to, inspection of irrigation system for breaks and leaks, proper application of chemicals on crops, proper storage of chemicals to prevent runoff during storm events, capture and re-use of irrigation water, and proper road grading.

 Septic Systems and Other Onsite Wastewater Treatment Systems Onsite wastewater treatment systems include a variety of on-site systems for the collections, storage, treatment, neutralization, or stabilization of sewage that occurs on a property.
 OWTSs include traditional septic systems, as well as other small on-site treatment systems.
 Poorly functioning systems can present a significant threat by discharging contaminated pollutants to surface waters and/or groundwaters.
 Proper management of OWTS at the local level can decrease this risk.
 Pollutants of concern include excess nutrients, bacteria, and pharmaceuticals and personal care products.
 Thus, poorly functioning systems impact multiple key beneficial uses, including for water contact, water consumption, and ecosystem integrity.
-For ecosystem integrity of surface waters, including Biological Objectives, local and state requirements (see below), include requirements to prevent impacts, including minimum treatment and siting requirements (e.g. setbacks from surface waters).
+For ecosystem integrity of surface waters, including the Stream Biological Objective, local and State requirements (see below), include requirements to prevent impacts, including minimum treatment and siting requirements (e.g. setbacks from surface waters).

 On June 19, 2012, the State Water Board adopted Resolution No. 2012-0032, “The Water Quality Control Policy for Siting, Design, Operation, and Maintenance of Onsite Wastewater Treatment Systems (OWTS Policy).”
 This Policy establishes a statewide, risk-based, tiered approach for the regulation and management of OWTS installations and replacements and sets the level of performance and protection expected from OWTS.